greeny277/inductive_logic_programming/doc/notizen.md

 money and time.
 Molecules like in Figure \ref{fig:qsar} can be manipulated at some positions by substituting rest-groups with so called functional-groups.
-Each of those functional-groups have physico-chemical properties like: polarity, size, flexibility, hydrogen-bond donor, hydrogen-bond acceptor, ...
+Each of those functional-groups have physico-chemical properties like: polarity, size, flexibility, hydrogen-bond donor, hydrogen-bond acceptor etc.

 \begin{figure}[h]
 	\begin{center}